-Designing and implementing an experimental (or quasi-experimental) evaluation to estimate the causal impact of a policy, program, or intervention on one or more outcomes of interest.
-These evaluations are designed to inform client decisions such as which version of an intervention to continue, whether to scale up a particular program, and whether to continue funding a particular implementer or program.
+A decision-focused evaluation (DFE) is an experimental (or quasi-experimental) evaluation to estimate the causal impact of a policy, program, or intervention on one or more outcomes of interest.
+IDinsight designs and implements DFEs to inform client decisions such as which version of an intervention to continue, whether to scale up a particular program, and whether to continue funding a particular implementer or program.
 Impact can be defined relative to the status quo, or to an alternate intervention being considered.

 Client: Zambian Ministry of Health

 The Service: Non-monetary “mama kit” gifts, provided to pregnant mothers conditional on delivering in a health facility, have been used by several actors in Zambia to incentivize institutional delivery.
 Working with the Zambian Ministry of Health, IDinsight designed and implemented a clustered randomized controlled trial (supplemented with qualitative inquiry and cost-effectiveness modeling) to generate rigorous evidence about ideal mama kit contents, operations and cost-effectiveness.
 This led to a recommendation and decision to include low-cost versions of the mama kits in the Zambian essential medicines list for new mothers.